 Management is required to assess impairment in respect to the Company's intangible mineral property interests.
 The triggering events are defined in IFRS 6.
 In making the assessment, management is required to make judgments on the status of each project and the future plans towards finding commercial reserves.
 The carrying value of each exploration and evaluation asset is reviewed regularly for conditions that may suggest impairment.
 This review requires significant judgment.
 Factors considered in the assessment of asset impairment include, but are not limited to, whether there has been a significant adverse change in the legal, regulatory, accessibility, title, environmental or political factors that could affect the property's value; whether there has been an accumulation of costs significantly in excess of the amounts originally expected for the property's acquisition, development or cost of holding; and whether exploration activities produced results that are not promising such that no more work is being planned in the foreseeable future.
 If impairment is determined to exist, a formal estimate of the recoverable amount is performed and an impairment loss is recognized to the extent that the carrying amount exceeds the recoverable amount.
-Management has determined that there were no indicators of impairment as at March 31, 2021.
+Management has determined that there were indicators of impairment as at June 30, 2021 and has impaired \$28,604 (June 30, 2020 - \$Nil) in exploration and evaluation assets.